jessepav/lacygoill-wiki-backup/shell/bash.md

 The length in characters of the common  prefix of a list of possible completions that is displayed without modification.
-When set to  a value greater than  zero, common prefixes longer  than this value are replaced with an ellipsis when displaying possible completions.
+When set to  a value greater than  zero, common prefixes longer  than this value are replaced by an ellipsis when displaying possible completions.

        completion-query-items (100)